Chart Color Schemes

 Infrastructure

-Rochester has moderate levels of nearby infrastructure activity, ranking in the 48thth percentile nationally
+Rochester has emerging levels of nearby infrastructure activity, ranking in the 26thth percentile nationally

-No infrastructure changes or major projects have been identified by AreaSearch that could impact this area.
-Key projects include Bendigo and Echuca Line Upgrade, Shepparton Line Upgrade, Water and Sewer Network Program, and Regional Housing Fund (Victoria).
+No factors influence a region's performance more than modifications to local infrastructure, significant projects, and planning initiatives.
+AreaSearch has pinpointed 0 projects that could potentially affect this area.
+Notable projects include Bendigo and Echuca Line Upgrade, Shepparton Line Upgrade, Water and Sewer Network Program, and Regional Housing Fund (Victoria).
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.